- What is the Year of Food and Farming?

 teachers.
 A number of new activities, curriculum materials and events will also

-We hope that the Year will help create strong and enduring partnerships between
+be available. - We hope that the Year will help create strong and enduring partnerships between

 schools and food or farming organisations, in the same way that many schools already